Fortunately, the Milk

 Apparently, in the trip back from the store, he had encountered all sorts of strange things, like:

 "That man in that balloon stole my milk.
-We are lost in the past, with jungles and pirates and volcanoes."
+We are lost in the past, with jungles and pirates and volcanoes."and

 "We were floating above a landscape of ominous towers and disquieting castles.
 It was not a friendly place.
-Bats flew across the sky in huge flocks, crowding out the waning moon."
+Bats flew across the sky in huge flocks, crowding out the waning moon."or even

 Overall, this was such a fun and light read.
 One of my favorite things about it were the illustrations.
 Skottie Young deserves a lot of credit for illustrating scenes that are funny or powerful and for bringing the story to life.
 I also loved the typography used in the book.
 Some words would be written super tiny while others would be huge.
 Some phrases were twisted around the page like my mind was wrapped around this story.
 It added a unique element to it and helped exaggerate and highlight certain points.